June 1962 Alcatraz escape: Frank Morris

-Frank Lee Morris (born on September 1, 1926 – disappeared June 11, 1962) was born in Washington, D.C.
-He was born to a woman named Clara, a runaway that refused to remain home in her youth.
-His mother gave him the name Frank Lee Morris, bestowing on him the name of a civil engineer whom she claimed she had married, but who admittedly was not the father.
+Frank Lee Morris (born on September 1, 1926 – disappeared on June 11, 1962) was born in Washington, D.C.
+He was born to a woman named Clara, a runaway who refused to remain home in her youth.
+His mother bestowed upon him the name of a civil engineer whom she claimed she had married, but who admittedly was not his father.
 Morris was placed in a foster home, then an orphanage, where Clara visited him twice a week.
 Morris was not close with his mother, who had uncontrolled rages and never gave him proper attention.
-Morris was described as affable and quiet but by six years old, he would steal small change from a teacher's desk, and rifle through children's lunch boxes.
+Morris was described as affable, and quiet but by age 6 would steal small change from a teacher's desk and rifle through children's lunch boxes.
 These actions occurred after visits from Clara.
-Morris would later say his parents died in 1937.
+Morris would later say his parents had died in 1937.

 Orphaned at age 11, Morris spent the rest of his childhood in foster homes.
-He was convicted of his first criminal offense at 13, and by his late teens had been arrested for crimes ranging from narcotics possession to armed robbery.
-He spent most of his early years in jail serving lunch to prisoners.
-Later, he was arrested for grand larceny in Miami Beach, car theft, and armed robbery.
-Morris reportedly ranked in the top 2% of the general population in intelligence, as measured by IQ testing (133).
-He served time in Florida and Georgia, then was sent to the Louisiana State Penitentiary to serve 10 years for robbery and possession of marijuana.
-In April 1955, he escaped Louisiana Prison with fellow inmate, William Martin; they hitchhiked and were picked up by an African American farmer and let out at an oil refinery on the outskirts of Baton Rouge.
-The two inmates spent a few months in New Orleans, cased the bank in the small town of Slidell across Lake Pontchartrain, then headed north to Kansas City where Morris was recaptured a year later while committing a burglary with a third partner, Earl Branci.
+He was convicted of his first criminal offense at age 13, and by his late teens had been arrested for crimes ranging from narcotics possession to armed robbery.
+Later, he was arrested in Miami Beach, Florida, for grand larceny, auto theft and armed robbery.
+He reportedly ranked in the top 2% of the general population in intelligence, as measured by IQ testing (133).

+Morris served time in Florida and Georgia, then was sent to the Louisiana State Penitentiary to serve ten years for robbery and possession of marijuana.
+In April 1955, he escaped from Louisiana Penitentiary with fellow inmate, William Martin; the two hitchhiked and were picked up by an African American farmer, then were let out at an oil refinery on the outskirts of Baton Rouge, Louisiana.
+The two inmates spent a few months in New Orleans, cased a bank in the nearby town of Slidell, then headed north to Kansas City, Missouri, where Morris was recaptured while committing a burglary with a third partner, Earl Branci, one year later.
 Morris was sent to Alcatraz on January 18, 1960, as inmate number AZ1441.